Prima Facie (play): Personnel

-Adaptations
+Adaptations and sequels

 The 2022 production of the play at the Harold Pinter Theatre, starring Jodie Comer's Olivier and Tony Award-winning performance and directed by Justin Martin, as live theatre, was filmed and shown in cinemas around the world as a National Theatre Live production.

 In October 2023, a novelised version of the play written by Miller was published.

 On 15 May 2023, it was announced that the play would be adapted as a feature film, with actress Cynthia Erivo set to play the role of Tessa and Susanna White directing.
 The screenplay has been written by Miller, and the film is being produced by Greer Simpkin, David Jowsey, and Jenny Cooney, of Bunya Productions along with Participant.
 Erivo and Jeff Skoll are executive producers.
 It was in pre-production as of September 2024.
 Principal photography concluded in November 2025.

+A second play titled Inter Alia was produced in 2025 at the National Theatre, moving to the West End in 2026.
+Miller has indicated that this may be followed by a second follow-up play to make a loose trilogy of the three.

 Awards and nominations

 2018: script

 The script of the play won the 2018 Griffin Award, which "recognises an outstanding play or performance text that displays an authentic, inventive and contemporary Australian voice".